Are you finding yourself stuck on the one and two scissor patterns?

 A lot of this has to do with the muscle memory of your hands and again, how much fabric you have forced into place.
 Because technically, fabric is a 2 dimensional plane that you are forcing into a 3 dimensional shape.
 That takes muscle, and like weight lifting, and takes practice and time to grow.

-A lot of the refinements I'm able to achieve come to me on autopilot now, and I think that the amount of draping and shaping that I have practiced the last 7 years of working my method has built very strong muscles in my hands and arms that make it easy for me to achieve fine finishings much easily.
+I believe that the amount of draping and shaping that I have practiced the last 7 years of working my method has built some strong muscles in my hands and arms that make it easy for me to achieve fine finishings much more easily.
+It wasn't certainly always this way, it took consistent practice.

-The Fair Fit Method is a skill builder that will introduce you to a new kind of practice because you are not working flat.
+The Fair Fit Method courses will introduce you to a new kind of practice because you are not working flat.
 Rather, you will shape the garment on the form, and use your hands and sewing to finalize the result.
-This is truly going to build better coordination, it might be odd at first, but working in different ways of sewing and shaping is a great way to improve your technique.
+This helps to build better coordination, it might be odd at first, but working in different ways of sewing and shaping is a great way to improve your technique.

 Problem Solving Skills

 Don't laugh, but once in grad school, I asked a genius friend what he meant by critical thinking.
-It sounds naive, but honestly I was sick of them tossing that term around without a specific definition to place exactly what they were talking about.
+It sounds naive, but honestly I wanted a specific definition to place exactly what they were talking about.

 During the check fit portion of my courses, this is where you will learn how to evaluate your projects, learning to trust your instincts and follow a process to change.
 Over time, the more you practice problem solving, the likelihood that you make something you hate will change.